Private Delegated Quantum Computing for User-Level and Industry-Level Settings: Introduction

+Distributed quantum-computing settings are relevant when privacy is obtained by splitting information between non-colluding servers or routing nodes, a scenario that also appears in distributed quantum machine learning \cite{Distr_QML,Q_Feder_Learn,Gradient_Hiding}.

-Precisely, from these ideas arise two of the main approaches of realizing this private delegated quantum computing \cite{Introd}.
-The first is measurement-based blind quantum computation (MBQC) \cite{MBQC,Universal_Blind}, which consists of using measurements and corrections on a graph state to perform a certain quantum computation, and the second is circuit-based blind quantum computation (CBQC) \cite{Secure_Assisted,Delegating_private,T_gate}, which consists of encrypting the data with a one-time pad as in BB84 \cite{BB84}, to compute and then decrypt it.
-Encryption can be performed using $X$ and $Z$ gates \cite{T_gate}, or even just $Z$ gates \cite{Z_Encription}.
-In addition, there is an extension of this second approach, called Full-blind delegating private quantum computation (FDQC) \cite{Full_Blind}, in which it is also possible to hide the operations performed, achieving complete secrecy.
-It is important to note that in all these methodologies, the client must be able to generate certain quantum states and perform a minimum number of quantum operations, and in some of them being able to store all the qubits of the process.
-The communication shall be carried out as shown in Fig. \ref{fig: General Scheme}.
+These ideas lead to two of the main approaches for realizing private delegated quantum computing \cite{Introd}.
+The first is measurement-based blind quantum computation (MBQC) \cite{MBQC,Universal_Blind}, which uses measurements and corrections on a graph state to perform the computation.
+The second is circuit-based blind quantum computation (CBQC) \cite{Secure_Assisted,Delegating_private,T_gate}, which encrypts the data with a quantum one-time pad, computes on the encrypted data, and then decrypts it; this is useful as an analogy with BB84-style random Pauli-basis choices \cite{BB84}.
+Some CBQC variants use restricted encryption layers, including $Z$-based schemes in their specific setting \cite{Z_Encryption}; however, the information-theoretic QOTP privacy used in this paper relies on fresh secret Pauli $X$ and $Z$ masks unless explicitly stated otherwise \cite{T_gate}.
+Full-blind delegated quantum computation (FBQC) \cite{Full_Blind} extends this second approach by also hiding the operations performed within the protocol transcript, up to the leakage explicitly allowed by that construction.
+In all these approaches, the client must be able to generate certain quantum states and perform a minimum number of quantum operations, and in some cases must be able to store all the qubits of the process.
+The communication pattern is shown in Fig. \ref{fig: General Scheme}.

-Some of these protocols have been successfully demonstrated experimentally \cite{QC_Encrypted_data,Demonstration}, both for simple cases and for algorithms such as Grover's algorithm \cite{Grover} or Deustch's algorithm \cite{Deustch}.
-In addition, they have also been adapted for some academic problems, such as solving Mahalanobis distance \cite{Mahalanobis}, and some industrial application problems, such as Variational Quantum Algorithms \cite{Delegated_Variational}, the QAOA \cite{Delegated_QAOA} or the Quantum Neural Networks (QNN) \cite{Delegated_QNN}.
-In addition, various equivalences between different protocols have been studied \cite{Equivalence}.
+Some of these protocols have been successfully demonstrated experimentally \cite{QC_Encrypted_data,Demonstration}, both for simple cases and for algorithms such as Grover's algorithm \cite{Grover} or the Deutsch-Jozsa algorithm \cite{Deutsch_Jozsa}.
+They have also been adapted for academic tasks, such as estimating Mahalanobis distance \cite{Mahalanobis}, and industrial applications, such as variational quantum algorithms \cite{Delegated_Variational}, the QAOA \cite{Delegated_QAOA} or quantum neural networks (QNNs) \cite{Delegated_QNN}.
+Finally, various equivalences between different protocols have been studied \cite{Equivalence}.